 While synthesizing conversational gestures based on audio \cite{li2021audio2gestures,yoon2020speech,ginosar2019learning} or text \cite{yoon2019robots,bhattacharya2021text2gestures,ali2020automatic,alexanderson2020generating} has been widely studied, synthesizing realistic, vivid, human-like conversational gestures is still unsolved and challenging for several reasons. i) \textbf{Quality and scale of the dataset}.
-Previously proposed methods\cite{yoon2020speech,li2021audio2gestures} were trained on limited mo-cap datasets\cite{takeuchi2017creating,ferstl2018investigating} or on pseudo-label\cite{ginosar2019learning,yoon2020speech,habibie2021learning} datasets (See Tab. \ref{tab:tab1}), which results in limited generalization capability and lack of robustness. ii) \textbf{Rich and paired multi-modal data}.
-Previous works adopted one or two modalities\cite{ginosar2019learning,yoon2019robots,yoon2020speech} to synthesize gestures and reported that conversational gestures are determined by multiple modalities together.
-However, due to the lack of paired multi-modal data, the analysis of other modalities, e.g., facial expression, for gesture synthesis is still missing. iii) \textbf{Speaker style disentanglement}.
-All available datasets, as shown in Tab. \ref{tab:tab1}, either have only a single or two speakers\cite{ferstl2018investigating}, or many speakers but different speakers talk about different topics\cite{habibie2021learning,yoon2020speech,ginosar2019learning}.
+Previously proposed methods \cite{yoon2020speech,li2021audio2gestures} were trained on limited mo-cap datasets \cite{takeuchi2017creating,ferstl2018investigating} or on pseudo-label \cite{ginosar2019learning,yoon2020speech,habibie2021learning} datasets (\textit{cf.} Table \ref{tab:tab1}), which results in limited generalization capability and lack of robustness. ii) \textbf{Rich and paired multi-modal data}.
+Previous works adopted one or two modalities \cite{ginosar2019learning,yoon2019robots,yoon2020speech} to synthesize gestures and reported that conversational gestures are determined by multiple modalities together.
+However, due to the lack of paired multi-modal data, the analysis of other modalities, \textit{e.g.}, facial expression, for gesture synthesis is still missing. iii) \textbf{Speaker style disentanglement}.
+All available datasets, as shown in Table \ref{tab:tab1}, either have only a single speaker \cite{ferstl2018investigating}, or many speakers but different speakers talk about different topics \cite{habibie2021learning,yoon2020speech,ginosar2019learning}.
 Speaker-specific styles were not much investigated in previous studies due to the lack of data. iv) \textbf{Emotion annotation}.
-Existing work\cite{bhattacharya2021speech2affectivegestures} analyzes the emotion-conditioned gestures by extracting implicit sentiment features from the text.
-Due to the unlabeled, limited emotion categories in the dataset\cite{yoon2020speech}, it cannot cover enough emotion in daily conversations. v) \textbf{Semantic relevance}.
-Due to the lack of semantic relevance annotation, only a few works\cite{kucherenko2020gesticulator,yoon2020speech} analyze the correlation between generated gestures and semantics though listing subjective visualization examples.
-It will enable synthesizing context related meaningful gestures if exists semantic labels of gestures.
-As a conclusion, the absence of a large-scale, high-quality multi-modal dataset with semantic, emotional annotation is the main obstacle in achieving human-like conversational gestures synthesis.
+Existing work \cite{bhattacharya2021speech2affectivegestures} analyzes the emotion-conditioned gestures by extracting implicit sentiment features from texts.
+Due to the unlabeled, limited emotion categories in the dataset \cite{yoon2020speech}, it cannot cover enough emotion in daily conversations. v) \textbf{Semantic relevance}.
+Due to the lack of semantic relevance annotation, only a few works \cite{kucherenko2020gesticulator,yoon2020speech} analyze the correlation between generated gestures and semantics though listing subjective visualization examples.
+It will enable synthesizing context-related meaningful gestures if existing semantic labels of gestures.
+In conclusion, the absence of a large-scale, high-quality multi-modal dataset with semantic and emotional annotation is the main obstacle to synthesizing human-like conversational gestures.